VMFormer: End-to-End Video Matting with Transformer: Experiments

 \subsection{Implementation Details}

-\textbf{Training Settings} For training both VMCNN baseline and VMFormer networks, we use 8 RTX A6000 GPU with batch size at 2 video clips per GPU.
-The optimizer is Adam with different initial learning rate at different modules of the model.
+\textbf{Training Settings} For training the VMFormer network, we use 8 RTX A6000 GPUs with batch size at 2 video clips per GPU.
+The optimizer is Adam, with different initial learning rates at different model modules.
 The backbone is under $2 \times 10^{-5}$ and other modules are under $2 \times 10^{-4}$ with weight decay at $1 \times 10^{-4}$.
 All models in ablation studies are trained for 12 epochs and the learning rates are decayed at the 6th and 8th epoch by a factor of 0.1.
 Given an input video clip, it is further split into sequences with length $T=5$ for training and inference due to the GPU memory constraints.
-Then, for augmentation, each frame of the input video sequences are first randomly resized to the longest side in the range of {[288, 320, 352, 392, 416, 448, 480, 512]} with randomly horizontal flipping.\\
+Then, for augmentation, each frame of the input video sequences is randomly resized to the longest side in the range of {[288, 320, 352, 392, 416, 448, 480, 512]} with random horizontal flipping.